snax44/wireguard-ui-setup/README.md

 A simple script to install [Wireguard](https://www.wireguard.com/) and [Wirguard-ui](https://github.com/ngoduykhanh/wireguard-ui)

-**Warning:**
-- This script was made for on Debian10 only.
-- If the server is doing something else, please be carrefull about firewall rules.
-  - Just in case all rules will be saved in /etc/iptables/rules.v4.bak & /etc/iptables/rules.v4.bak

 ## Features

 - Automate minimal installation of Wirguard and Wireguard-ui
-- Setup firewall
 - Make wireguard-ui as service
+- Setup quite strict firewall
+  - Default policy => DROP
+  - Allow loopback ipv4 & ipv6
+  - Allow Outgoing SSH, HTTPs, HTTP, DNS, Ping
+  - Allow Ingoing SSH, Wireguard ($wg_port)
+  - Allow everything needed by wireguard
+- Save iptables rules in /etc/iptables/
+  - Load them at boot via /etc/network/if-up.d/iptables
+  - Backup actual rules in /etc/iptables/rules.v[4-6].bak

+## Prerequisites

+- This script was tested on Debian10 only.
+- Be sure that the **server is fully up to date**.
+- If the server is doing something else, please be carrefull about firewall rules.

 # Usage

-Be sure that the server is fully up to date.

 **Download the script on your server:**
 ```bash